After 18 years of connecting, informing, and developing leaders in cybersecurity, we remain thankful to hear the question.

 SecureWorld media division resources for IT security

-And along the lines of "improving security as a whole," we are excited to share three great SecureWorld resources to help you as you work to secure your organization:
+And along the lines of "improving security as a whole," we are excited to share three great SecureWorld resources to help you as you endeavor to secure your organization:

-- SecureWorld web conferences (live and on-demand) for knowledge and CPEs.
+- SecureWorld web conferences (live and on-demand) for knowledge and CPE credits.
 Each of these

 areinsightful, relevant, and fresh, and attended by hundreds of your peers.

 - SecureWorld PLUS courses (live and on-demand).
 Some are conducted online, others happen before or during your local conference.
-These are deep dives with actionable information, and they include significant CPE credits.
+These are deep dives with actionable information, and they include significant CPEs (6-16).

-- SecureWorld original news and content.
+- SecureWorld News for original industry news, interviews, and content.
 We draw deeply on expertise in each local SecureWorld community and share those practices with the rest of InfoSec.

 SecureWorld communities and conferences continue to grow